The-Microservice-Dungeon/docs/docs/dungeon.md

 8. Mining
 9. Regenerating

-- Repairing means buying a repair at a space station.
+- Repairing means buying a repair item at a space station.

 - Battleing (with an item) is executed before Battleing(without an item) so you could destroy someone who is attacking you with an item and in that case you don't suffer damage to your robot.